Redundancy. Burnout. Work-Life Imbalance. Cost Of Living Crisis...

 - Delivering Difficult Messages with Impact

 As an HR leader, you will often find yourself in the difficult position of delivering bad news or leading challenging conversations.
 Having a strong vocal and executive presence can help you navigate these scenarios with greater finesse and confidence.
-By projecting confidence, warmth, and authority through your voice and body language, you can ease some of the tension and make the message easier to receive.
+By projecting confidence, warmth, and authenticity through your voice and body language, you can ease some of the tension and make the message easier to receive.
 This can help maintain psychological safety in the workplace and foster a culture of open communication, even during turbulent times.

 - Embracing Diversity and Inclusion